 Okay, developers, the days of hiding in your cubicle are over.
 Most IT job candidates understand the importance of working with a team to complete a complex software or hardware project.
-But sometimes it’s hard to build these bridges between teams.
-How can you develop effective work relationships, even if you’re working remote.
-This article will help you understand the best way to develop effective work relationships.
+But sometimes, it’s hard to build these bridges between teams.
+So how can you develop effective work relationships, even if you’re working remotely?
+This article will help you understand how to create effective work relationships.

 How to Play Well with the Rest of Your Team

 Building effective work relationships is a process.
-You have to maintain these relationships over time because, without attention, they can wither and die.
-To cultivate these bonds with your coworkers, there are a few things you can do every day.
+You have to maintain these relationships over time because, without attention, they can atrophy.
+You can do a few things every day to nurture these bonds with coworkers.
 For example:

 Don’t Be A Complainer, Be A Fixer

 Identifying a problem (or several problems) is easy.
 But all that negativity can drag everyone down.
-Instead, make an effort to bring solutions to the table to solve problems.
+Instead, try to bring solutions to the table to solve problems.
 Over time, the team will look to you as a positive part of the group.
 Your coworkers will respect and want to work with you.

 Never Throw Someone Under The Bus

 The blame game destroys trust and erodes relationships.
-It’s okay to identify the people working on a project but focus instead on fixing the issue by learning from the mistake.
+Identifying the people working on a project is okay but focus on fixing the issue by learning from the mistake rather than who might’ve caused it.
 Everyone is human.
 Everyone makes mistakes.
 Pointing fingers and disparaging your coworkers will in no way endear you to them.

 Improve Your Communication Skills